Skip to content

 Today, this place is the German Russian Museum.

-It was the night from 8 to 9 of May 1945, and history was being written.
+It was the night of May 8 to May 9, 1945, and history was being written.
 Precisely 70 years ago today, in the former officer’s mess of the Wehrmacht pioneer school in Karlshorst, the unconditional surrender of the German Wehrmacht was signed.

-This document marked the end of the Second World War in Europe and that act prompted the founding of the Museum of the Unconditional Surrender of Fascist Germany in the Great Patriotic War 1941-1945.
+This document marked the end of the Second World War in Europe, and that act prompted the founding of the Museum of the Unconditional Surrender of Fascist Germany in the Great Patriotic War from 1941 to 1945.

 Berlin lay in ruins and was still burning when the planes landed in Karlshorst.
-A few days before, Adolf Hitler had shot himself and the hope of a final assault of Nazi Germany came to a full stop.
-The Red Army had defeated the last soldiers who were still fighting in Berlin and it was over.
-The only thing missing was a piece of paper documenting what everybody hoped it would come to an end.
+A few days before, Adolf Hitler had shot himself, and the hope of a final assault on Nazi Germany came to a complete stop.
+The Red Army had defeated the last soldiers who were still fighting in Berlin, and it was over.
+The only thing missing was a piece of paper documenting what everybody hoped would come to an end.

-Field Marshal Wilhelm Keitel, General Admiral Hans-Georg von Friedeburg and Colonel General Hans-Jürgen Stumpff signed at the end of this three page long document, and it was over.
-Nazi Germany surrendered and it was accepted by Marshal Georgy Zhukov, Soviet Supreme Commander, and for the Western Headquarters Sir Arthur Tedder, British Air Marshal and Eisenhower’s deputy, with U.S. General Carl Spaatz and French General Jean de Lattre de Tassigny as witnesses.
-This meant that the war was over, but the city still burned, and the country was in pieces.
+Field Marshal Wilhelm Keitel, General Admiral Hans-Georg von Friedeburg and Colonel General Hans-Jürgen Stumpff signed at the end of this three-page-long document, and it was over.
+Nazi Germany surrendered, and it was accepted by Marshal Georgy Zhukov, Soviet Supreme Commander, and for the Western Headquarters Sir Arthur Tedder, British Air Marshal and Eisenhower’s deputy, with U.S. General Carl Spaatz and French General Jean de Lattre de Tassigny as witnesses.
+This meant the war was over, but the city still burned, and the country was in pieces.

-It was only in November 1967 that the Museum of the Unconditional Surrender of Fascist Germany in the Great Patriotic War 1941-1945 was created.
-The museum was a part of the 50th Anniversary celebration of the October Revolution of 1917, and it was first intended for the members of the Soviet armed forces.
-Only gradually the museum opened its door to the civilian population.
+The Museum of the Unconditional Surrender of Fascist Germany in the Great Patriotic War 1941-1945 was created in November 1967.
+It was part of the 50th Anniversary celebration of the October Revolution of 1917.
+The museum was first intended for members of the Soviet armed forces, but gradually, it opened its doors to the civilian population.

 Getting to the German Russian Museum in Karlshorst is easy, even though the building is somewhat hidden somewhere in this former East German neighborhood.
 The building itself is not very impressive, and the only thing that points to what is inside is the old Soviet Tank that can be seen on the left side of the building.

 When you get to the German Russian Museum in Karlshorst, start your tour on the outside.
-Between T 34s and Katyushas, there are a few heavy artillery machines used by the Soviet Union in World War II.
+Between T-34s and Katyushas, a few heavy artillery machines were used by the Soviet Union in World War II.
 The tanks serve as a good introduction to what you will see inside.

 When we entered the main building, we were surprised to see the strange mixture of pompous Soviet Murals with Stalin and Lenin.
 There is also a diorama of the Reichstag storming.